Skip to main content

 WHEN IS A PETITION FOR ADOPTION FILED?

-The adoption petition must be filed within 30 days after the minor is placed with the prospective adoption parent(s) for adoption.
+The adoption petition must be filed within 60 days after the minor is placed with the prospective adoption parent(s) for adoption.
 If the person seeking the adoption is a stepparent or relative of the adoptee then the adoptee must reside with the petitioner for a year.
-The Probate Court, for good cause, may waive the residency requirement in stepparent or related adoptions.

 CAN I PAY THE PARENT OF A MINOR OR UNBORN CHILD FOR THE CHILD?